A helium-neon laser (λ=633 nm) is built with a glass tube of insi... | Channels for Pearson+

 Textbook QuestionTextbook Question

 A helium-neon laser (λ=633 nm) is built with a glass tube of inside diameter 1.0 mm, as shown in FIGURE P33.62.
 One mirror is partially transmitting to allow the laser beam out.
 An electrical discharge in the tube causes it to glow like a neon light.
-From an optical perspective, the laser beam is a light wave that diffracts out through a 1.0-mm-diameter circular opening. a.
-Can a laser beam be perfectly parallel, with no spreading?
-Why or why not?
+From an optical perspective, the laser beam is a light wave that diffracts out through a 1.0-mm-diameter circular opening. c.
+What is the diameter (in mm) of the laser beam after it travels 3.0 m?
+Note that the wave model is appropriate because the spreading, at this distance, is significantly larger than the size of the opening.

 3